Saudi crown prince's carefully managed rise h... | Taiwan News

 Saudi Arabia soon embarked on the prince's ambitious proposal to allow women in the ultraconservative Wahhabi nation to drive.
 The resulting pictures of women in long black abayas behind the wheel represented a public-relations coup for the image-shaping firms employed by the kingdom, as did footage of women attending soccer matches and movie theaters for the first time in decades.

-But then, the kingdom rounded up and imprisoned women's rights activists, including reportedly grabbing one woman who was in the neighboring United Arab Emirates.
+But before women started their engines, a new crackdown emerged: The kingdom rounded up and imprisoned women's rights activists, including reportedly grabbing one woman who was in the neighboring United Arab Emirates.

 "If I have the power and the king has the power to take action against influential people, then you are already fundamentally strong," Prince Mohammed told CBS earlier this year.

+Trump, already angry over rising global oil prices, has said he wants answers from Saudi Arabia and suggested Khashoggi's fiancee could visit the White House.

+Prominent American lawmakers also are indignant — though U.S.-Saudi relations have survived even the 15 of the 19 Sept.
+11 hijackers being from the kingdom.

-The opaqueness of the Al Saud royal family makes it difficult to see what effect the Khashoggi affair is having at home.
-State television continues to air footage of Mohammed attending meetings and greeting officials as if all is normal.
+The opaqueness of the Al Saud royal family makes it difficult to see what effect the controversy is having on support for Prince Mohammed at home.
+State television continues to air footage of him attending meetings and greeting officials as if all is normal.

 Once asked if anything could stop him, the prince gave a two-word reply: "Only death."